rachit-kulkarni/Mini_project_303016/1_Requirements/Readme.md

 ## Interface
-The aim is to display which of the test cases work and display the number of cases passed and failed for each of the function written.
+The aim is to convert from the mentioned number systems to another.When the program is run the following screen is observed.

 ## Integration
 Each of the function was first written and then integrated to obtain the full functionality.